Drawing from the experience of a master

 How does this relate to Cimpl?

 Excellent question.
 You know Cimpl’s motto, right?
 "Connect.
 Clarify.
 Control."
 Well, with respect to BPA, what do we have for business process… "automation; visibility; control."
 Automation is about connecting things and people together.
 Visibility is about clarifying what the business process is doing and what state it’s in.
 And control is control!
-So with Cimpl, our customers get a SaaS solution that enables them to easily automate their telecom expense and IT asset management processes in order to connect all their technology expense data together, to gain visibility over their assets and related business processes, and to effect optimal control over how they deploy their assets in order to maximize ROI and business value.
+So with Cimpl, our customers get a SaaS solution that enables them to easily automate their IT asset and telecom expense management processes in order to connect all their technology expense data together, to gain visibility over their assets and related business processes, and to effect optimal control over how they deploy their assets in order to maximize ROI and business value.
 Absolutely fantastic, wouldn’t you say?

 Robert Al-Jaar had an illustrious 25-year career creating and leading software product and services divisions at multiple technology and consulting companies.
 He has delivered phenomenal results in product innovation, software development, product management, and professional services for Silanis, Cap Gemini Ernst & Young, Netscape, and Digital, among other top firms.